PaigePerill/MDEF/docs/term1/03-Bio-Agri-Zero.md

   I chose an essay from Aeon, an online publication with a philosophical focus.
-Its title: **«Mutual entrapment: As Neolithic people transformed prehistoric forests, they stumbled into an ecological trap.
-Domestication goes both ways »**
+Its title: «Mutual entrapment: As Neolithic people transformed prehistoric forests, they stumbled into an ecological trap.
+Domestication goes both ways»